Fridge.com Logo

 Importance of Proper Storage

 You know the drill: potato salad is the ultimate picnic duo, but who's in for the tummy trouble if things go south?
 Keeping it fresh ain't just about taste—it's about safety too.
 This zesty mix often calls for mayonnaise, eggs, and other loveable but touchy ingredients.
-If left lounging at room temp for too long, you're playing Russian roulette with food safety.
+If left lounging at room temp for too long, you're playing Another language roulette with food safety.
 Yep, nobody wants a side of bacteria with their lunch.

 Nail down the right way to stash that potato goodness, and you get to savor it longer without losing out on flavor.
 Got a fridge?
 Make it your salad's best bud by setting it up just right—target 40°F (4°C) or colder for a safe chill zone.